pythonianfr/rework/README.md

 # REWORK

-This is a python task scheduling and execution tool, which needs only python and Postgres to work.
+`rework` is a distributed execution system for the execution of tasks that can belong to independant python environments and code bases, even hosted on different computers.

+The only constraint is that postgres must be accessible from all nodes of a given `rework` installation.

 ## Principles